OrganicDreamer/connect4/README.md

 python playConnect4.py

-3. Alternatively open this directory with your favourite IDE with the latest Python interpreter and run playConnect4.py
+3. Alternatively open this directory and with your favourite IDE with the latest Python interpreter and open and run playConnect4.py